-When the WDT is used as a watchdog timer, and if TCNT overflows without being rewritten because of a system malfunction or other error, a WDTOVF signal is output.
+When the WDT is used as a watchdog timer, and if TCNT overflows without being rewritten because of a system malfunction or other error, an internal reset occurs and the internal chip states can be reset.

 TCNT does not overflow while the system is operating normally.
 Software must prevent TCNT overflows by rewriting the TCNT value (normally be writing H'00) before overflows occurs.